CumulusNetworks/docs/content/nvue-reference/Show-Commands/System.md

 Shows system reboot information, such as the time when the switch rebooted, the reason for the reboot, and the restart mode (fast, warm, cold).

+In Cumulus Linux 5.17 and later:
+- For cold and fast reboot, the status indicates success and the detailed-status is none immediately after reboot.
+- For warm reboot, the status transitions from:
+  - `in-progress` to `success` after ISSU completes.
+  - `failed` with a `detailed-status of forwarding driver api failed` if ISSU fails, or `unexpected module restart` if any registered module involved with warm reboot restarting fails during the duration of warm reboot progression.

+The switch also creates a syslog message to indicate if warm reboot is in progress or complete.

 ### Version History

 Introduced in Cumulus Linux 5.2.0